 Or same data in visual format:

-Another criterion I put weight on my “research” was ease of use and archivability… Stock books, cards and pages do shine in all metrics: you just need to put stamps inside the strips found on page/card and focus on collecting.
-It couldn’t be any simpler… Stamp hinges and mounts used in stamp album pages are IMO good for small scale use, but half million items is IMO simply too much “challenge” for them.
+Another criteria I put heavy weight on my comparison was ease of use… In my humble opinion, stock books, stock cards and stock pages do outshine other alternatives by all metrics.
+You just need to put stamps inside the strips found on page/card and focus on collecting.
+It could not be any simpler… Stamp hinges and mounts used in stamp album pages are IMO good for small collections, but they don’t really scale up.

-Based on these results, I’m pretty sure my collection will be housed in traditional (white-page) stockbooks even in upcoming years.
-If I didn’t have to worry about the budget, then I would very likely convert to stock pages (and binders).
+Based on these results, I am sure my collection will be housed in traditional (white-page) stockbooks even in upcoming years.
+If I did not have to worry about the budget, then I would very likely convert to stock pages (and binders).
 But almost threefold cost difference compared to stock pages is IMO simply too much for minor enhancements in usability.